|

 generous raise.
 "You mean I can fly stupid like that and get more

 money?"
 Bonnie asked.
-"That's not how it should work," Mrs.
+"That's not how it's supposed to work,"

 Jetson said, "but in this case, the media made him famous and his fame